 4. Fantastic Beasts: The Crimes Of Grindelwald

-Now that 2016’s Fantastic Beasts and Where to Find Them has banished any concerns that the Harry Potter film franchise could continue without the presence of the boy wizard himself, anticipation for the sequel, The Crimes of Grindelwald, couldn’t be higher.
+Now that 2016’s Fantastic Beasts and Where to Find Them has banished concerns that the Harry Potter film franchise can continue without the presence of the boy wizard himself, anticipation for the sequel, The Crimes of Grindelwald, couldn’t be higher.

-Eddie Redmayne is back in the quirky shoes of magizoologist Newt Scamander, joined once more by Katherine Waterson’s crimefighting Auror Tina Goldstein for an outing that shifts at least some of the action to Paris.
+Eddie Redmayne’s quirky magizoologist Newt Scamander and Katherine Waterson’s crimefighting Auror Tina Goldstein are back again for an outing that shifts at least some of the action to a new locale, Paris.

-The new movie also promises to delve deeper into the relationship between Johnny Depp’s dark Wizard Gellert Grindelwald and a younger Albus Dumbledore – portrayed by Jude Law in an inspired bit of casting – which anyone familiar with their history will agree is sure to result in (literal) fireworks!
+The new movie also promises to delve deeper into the relationship between Johnny Depp’s Dark Wizard Gellert Grindelwald and the younger Albus Dumbledore – portrayed by Jude Law, in an inspired bit of casting – which anyone familiar with their history will agree is sure to result in (literal) fireworks!

-As hinted at earlier, here’s the second cheat entry on this list – but seriously, with everything that Marvel Studios has planned for 2018, it was impossible to leave anything out!
-Marvel has three releases headed our way this year, all of which look pretty amazing.
+And here’s the second cheat entry on this list.
+Can you blame me, though?
+With everything that Marvel Studios has planned for 2018, it was impossible to leave anything out!

-It might seem like Marvel Studios has faltered with its final release for 2018, considering the comparatively smaller scope of Ant-Man and the Wasp, especially given the mixed reaction to the (underrated) original Paul Rudd flick.
-However, with Evangeline Lilly’s Wasp promoted from love interest to full-blown co-lead – note the double-billing in the title – and a “romantic comedy” vibe underpinning things, this breezy affair should make a perfect date movie!
+Then there’s Ant-Man and the Wasp.
+It might seem like Marvel Studios has faltered with its final release for 2018, considering its comparatively smaller scope and the mixed reaction to the underrated original Ant-Man flick.
+However, with Evangeline Lilly’s Wasp promoted from love interest to full-blown co-lead (note the double-billing in the title) and a “romantic comedy” vibe underpinning things, this breezy affair should make a perfect date movie!

 2. Sicario 2: Soldado